 - Find a comfortable seat.
 Keep your back straight, soften and drop your shoulders.
 You can close your eyes, or keep them open.
 Take a deep breath.

 - Notice your breathing, without changing it.
 Focus on the sensation of air moving in and out of your nostrils, notice your lungs expanding and contracting with each breath.

-- It is normal to have thoughts that distract you from your focus on breathing.
+- It is normal to have thoughts that distract you from your focus on the breath.
 Acknowledge these thoughts and then return your focus to your breathing.
 Keep doing this.

-- Don't judge yourself, simply notice any distractions, sounds in the environment and that the mind wants to wander.
-A new thought comes into your mind, notice it, then return to your breathing. (adaptation from Full Catastrophe Living
+- Don't judge yourself, simply notice any distractions, sounds in the environment, and especially, that the mind wants to wander.
+A new thought comes into your mind, notice it, then return to your breathing.

-Do this 10 short minutes per day to this practice of mindfulness.
+Dedicate 5-20 minutes per day to this practice of mindfulness.
 As it becomes easier, you can practice being fully present with your daily activities--breathing, observing, noticing whatever may be present for you in these moments with acceptance and equanimity.
-If you enjoy technology, or you just need a little supported guidance, many of my clients prefer to use one of the many apps found on iTunes or Google Play.
-One of my personal favorites is an app called Headspace, developed by former Buddhist monk Andy Puddicombe, it is a simple and elegant way to learn.
+If you enjoy technology, or you are someone who needs supported guidance, many of my clients prefer to use one of the many apps found on iTunes or Google Play.
+One of my personal favorites is an app called Headspace, developed by former Buddhist monk Andy Puddicombe, it is a simple and elegant way to learn this practice.
 Watch Andy Puddicombe teaching "doing nothing" on TedSalon.

 Interested in learning more about the benefits of Mindfulness?
 Empirically supported benefits of mindfulness include:

 - Decreased negative affect and depression

 - Increases in attention span

 - Less emotional reactivity

 - An increase in cognitive flexibility

 - More relationship satisfaction